Steps to create your First POD in Google Kubernetes

 • We cannot bring back the death POD.
 Need to replace them with a new one.

-• Log in to the Kubernetes master server through putty.
+• Log in to the Kubernetes master server through Putty.

 Steps to create your First POD in Google Kubernetes